ohler55/ox/README.md

 As an Object serializer Ox is up to 6 times faster than the standard Ruby Marshal.dump() and up to 3 times faster than Marshal.load().

-The SAX like stream parser is over 7 times faster than Nokogiri and more than 2.5 times faster than LibXML when using a trivial Ruby side set of callbacks.
+The SAX like stream parser is 40 times faster than Nokogiri and more than 13 times faster than LibXML when validating a file with minimal Ruby callbacks.
 Unlike Nokogiri and LibXML, Ox can be tuned to use only the SAX callbacks that are of interest to the caller.
 (See the perf_sax.rb file for an example.)